 Exploration for knowledge and scientific advancement

-With the exhaustion of undiscovered territory on earth mankind’s attention is now focused on space as a location for exploratory travel.
+With the decreasing amount of undiscovered territory on Earth, much attention is now focused on space as a location for exploratory travel.
 The moon race was motivated by economic and political competition between the superpowers of the United States and the Soviet Union.
-Today, however, there is international collaboration in many projects, and the focus is on the scientific benefits of investigating new worlds.
+Today, however, there is international collaboration in many projects, and there is much focus on the scientific benefits of investigating new worlds.
 Proposals include a mission to Mars, the development of space tourism and the use of unmanned exploration machines.
 As we move beyond the capacity of human travel, so we use robots and probes to do our exploration for us; NASA is also developing the idea of virtual space exploration, in which one can walk through a simulation of the landscape of Mars or the Moon.

 So, if you cannot understand that there is something in man which responds to the challenge of this mountain and goes out to meet it, that the struggle is the struggle of life itself upward and forever upward, then you won’t see why we go.